 Best Practices in the Field of Electronic Registry Design and Operation

-The Guide on Best Practices for Electronic Collateral Registries has now been published.
-Download the electronic version here.
+The Guide on Best Practices for Electronic Collateral Registries (2021) is available here.

 Electronic registries are the most important element of systems that collect, store, disseminate and establish rights in data or property represented by that data.
 The incorrect use and mismanagement of these registries can result in liability and legal uncertainty that translates to substantial economic and commercial damages.

-The project on Best Practices in the Field of Electronic Registry Design and Operation (BPER) seeks, through an inter-disciplinary approach, to study and link elements of the ‘best practices’ standard and to develop a framework from both legal and technical angles.
+The project on Best Practices in the Field of Electronic Registry Design and Operation (BPER) seeks, through an interdisciplinary approach, to study and link elements of the ‘best practices’ standard and to develop a framework from both legal and technical angles.
 The project is run by the Cape Town Convention Academic Project, in partnership with the UNIDROIT Foundation, Aviareto, and the Aviation Working Group.
-So far, four workshops in which leading experts and academics in the field participated have been held at Oxford University and at the UNIDROIT Headquarters.
+So far, eight workshops attended by leading experts and academics in the field have been held at Oxford University, the UNIDROIT Headquarters in Rome, and the University of Cambridge.

 The first of these workshops set out the issues that should be discussed within this project: